 Youth at St. Alban’s are prepared for confirmation in the context of the Journey to Adulthood class and through other special gatherings.
 Confirmation is offered to youth in grades 10 and above.
 The decision to be confirmed is made by each individual and reflects their own experience of God’s grace and their commitment to the Christian faith.
-For more information, contact the Rev'd Emily Griffin.
+For more information, contact the Rev'd Yoimel González Hernández.

 In confirmation, we make a mature commitment to Christ.
 A course of preparation is held for adults interested in baptism, confirmation, reception or reaffirmation in the Episcopal Church.
 These classes provide careful exploration of Christian faith and practice and help participants to grow in their relationship with God.
 Classes are conducted by the clergy.
-To learn more or to enroll, contact the Rev'd Geoffrey Hoare.
+To learn more or to enroll, contact The Rev'd Yoimel González Hernández.

 We believe that Christian marriage (whether between a man and a woman or between two persons of the same sex) provides the context for lifelong growth in faithfulness, love, patience, and grace, and we celebrate such marriages with joy and dignity.
-We hope and expect that those of our members who choose to engage in a marriage or other life-long union will choose to do so in a church context.
 Marriage is a sacrament which the members of the couple confer on one another in the presence of a priest, and so it is necessary that at least one of the participants have been baptized.

 Marriage at St. Alban’s is open to all who are parishioners, children of parishioners, or who are in the process of becoming parishioners.
 If you are not a member of our congregation, you are welcome to begin attending St. Alban’s and to explore the ways in which we can grow in faithfulness together.
-For further information, please call the church office at (202) 363-8286 or email the Rev'd Jim Quigley to learn more about preparation for marriage.
+For further information, please email the church office.
 The Guide to the Celebration and Blessing of a Marriage at St. Alban’s will help you plan your service.

 Funerals and Memorial Services

 Clergy help parishioners who wish to discuss arrangements for their own services or services for their loved ones.
 It is best to make arrangements for a funeral or a memorial service with a member of the Clergy as soon as the death occurs.
 The Clergy may be reached by calling (202) 363-8286.
-After hours, call the emergency contact line at (703) 568-0570.
+Please follow the emergency contact instructions.
 The Guide for Burial and Funeral Planning will provide you with the information you need to start planning the service for your loved one.
-Contact the Rev'd Jim Quigley for more details.
+Email the church office for more details.